glennj/exercism.io/python/little-sisters-vocab/README.md

 ## Instructions

-You are helping your younger sister with her English vocabulary homework, which she's finding very tedious.
+You are helping your younger sister with her English vocabulary homework, which she is finding very tedious.
  Her class is learning to create new words by adding _prefixes_ and _suffixes_.
  Given a set of words, the teacher is looking for correctly transformed words with correct spelling by adding the prefix to the beginning or the suffix to the ending.